Sell Yourself: 10 Expert Tips For Acing Your Next Sales Interview

 8. Know your Long-Term Goals

 Interviewers always want to know how ambitious you are, especially in a sales role.
-We want to know how much dedication you have to stay in that role, or we may wonder if you will be looking for another opportunity quickly.
+We want to know how much dedication you have to stay in that role, or we may wonder if you will look for another opportunity quickly.

 Unfortunately, if you are a perpetual job hopper, it may appear that you’re always looking for the next best thing.
 Yet not willing to invest the time and effort in the role that you’re in to grow.